jannvck/rdfp/README.md

 ## Persistence

-Special classes exist to store matched elements in a SQL database by using the H2 database.
-They are useful when dealing with RDF streams.
-These classes can be used for general storage and are by modular design not dependent on the rest of the rdfp code.
+Special classes exist to store matched elements in a SQL database by using the [H2](http://www.h2database.com/html/main.html) database.
+These classes are useful when dealing with RDF streams.
+They classes can be used for general storage and are, by modular design, not dependent on the rest of the rdfp code.
 Implemenatations are available for string keys and values.
  - ```PersistentMap```, Map[K, V] simple key-value SQL storage of arbitrary serializable objects.
  - ```PersistentMapSet```, Map[K, Set[V]] forms a mapping between an arbitrary serializable key object and a corresponding set containing arbitrary serializable objects